pascalhabluetzel/grifo/README.md

 ¦¦   ¦¦ ¦¦   ¦¦ ¦¦ ¦¦     ¦¦   ¦¦
 ¦¦¦¦¦¦  ¦¦   ¦¦ ¦¦  ¦¦¦¦¦  ¦¦¦¦¦
    "
-   echo "Description: Brico: a workflow for taxonomic assignment of nanopore metabarcoding sequences." echo "Usage: ./brico.sh" echo -e "\t -t \t Number of threads to be used." echo -e "\t -h \t How to use BRICO" echo -e "\n" echo -e "Example:" echo -e "./brico"
+   echo "Description: GRIFO: a workflow for taxonomic assignment of nanopore metabarcoding sequences." echo "Usage: ./grifo.sh" echo -e "\t -t \t Number of threads to be used." echo -e "\t -h \t How to use GRIFO" echo -e "\n" echo -e "Example:" echo -e "./grifo"
 }

 while getopts "ht:" arg